3 Days in Mexico City: The Ultimate Long Weekend

 Kayaking at Sunrise in Xochimilco

-If there’s one thing you should absolutely do on this itinerary it’s get yourself up before the sunrise and head to Xochimilco to kayak at sunrise.
-It’s a once in a lifetime experience.
+If there’s one thing you absolutely must do on this itinerary, it’s wake up before sunrise and head to Xochimilco for a dawn kayak session.
+It’s a once-in-a-lifetime experience that’s totally worth the early alarm.

 Chilaquiles at Cafe de Mama